PaulWendt96/Pixcel/README.md

 ## Pixcel
 Enthrall your friends.
 Impress your boss.
 Enjoy art in the comfort of your own ```Excel.Application```.
-(Disclaimer - I did not take the picture in the workbook - someone much more talented than I took that shot!)
+(Disclaimer - I did not take the picture in the workbook - someone much more talented than I took that shot!).
+If you're looking for art advice, best to look elsewhere.

 <img src="/Sample/sample_soap.PNG" alt="Soap Bubble in Excel"/>